¸ÌéÙÖ±²¥

 2.1 Students will gain a strong grasp of classical and contemporary criminological theories.

-2.2 Students will apply theories to explain and understand different types of offending.
+2.2 Students will apply theories to explain and understand different types of offending and social controls.

-Goal 3: Students will gain exposure and facility with criminological research methods.
+Goal 3: Students will gain exposure and facility with social scientific research methods.

 Specific Objectives: